The action principle for equilibrium thermodynamics: Differential forms and Maxwell relations

 where $\Gamma$ is a closed loop defined on the S-V surface in figure \ref{F1}(a).
 Since, the internal energy $U$ is an extensive thermodynamic quantity, therefore

 This equation is telling us that the heat added into the system will be converted to be work done by the system along the loop $\Gamma$.
 Next, applying the Green's theorem, we obtain

 where $A$ is an area bounded by $\Gamma$ and $\omega$ is a 2-form.
-Interestingly, in the geometrical view, the object $dU$ can be treated as a vector field and \eqref{U2} indicates that the change of the $dU$ along the loop $\Gamma$ is zero, see figure \ref{F1}(b) or, equivalently, $dU$ depends on the end points, but not the path between these two end points.
-This feature known as the path independent feature. \\ \\ Next, we shall derive all the Maxwell relations.
-Recalling \eqref{U3}, we have
+Interestingly, in the geometrical view, the object $dU$ can be treated as a vector field and \eqref{U2} indicates that the change of the $dU$ along the loop $\Gamma$ is zero, see figure \ref{F1}(b) or, equivalently, $dU$ depends on the end-points, but not the path between these two end-points.
+This feature known as the path-independent feature. \\ \\ Next, we shall derive all the Maxwell relations.
+Here suppose that $\{ T,S\}$ are function in $\mathbb{R}^d$, where $d \geq 1$, with a set of basis $\{ dx^1,dx^2,...,dx^d \}$.
+Therefore, we write \eqref{U3} in the form

-We note here that $dT\wedge dS=-dS\wedge dT$.
-To make thing simple, we shall shorten the equation into the form